SimplonCharleville/JavaScript/jQuery/form-validation/README.md

 ## Step 2

-Using Ajax, post the form values to the existing file "post.php" and replace in the HTML page the <form> with the returned data ("post.php" returns an array with data).
+Using Ajax, post the form values to the existing file "post.php" and replace in the HTML page the "form" with the returned data ("post.php" returns an array with data).
 **Tip:** use serialize() or serializeArray() methods before to send form data with Ajax **Bonus:** return values in HTML instead of the PHP array (you need to modify the "post.php" file).